mondaugen/856_for_zellersasn/doc/manual.md

 mind when adjusting the knobs: what you adjust may not immediately be audible as you are setting a parameter that will be changed the next time a sample plays.

-The momentary switches "acknowledge" a press when they are released.
-For example, when you want to record a loop (in A=R mode), press and hold the record footswitch on the left and release it when you want to start recording.
-When you want to stop recording press and hold the record footswitch and release when you want recording to end.
+Recording works as follows: press and release the left footswitch to start recording.
+Press and release it again to stop.

 You can only record for a maximum of 20 seconds.
 After this time, the recording will automatically stop.